 There are many people who are capable of committing financial elder abuse, including friends, family members, and even service providers, such as nursing home employees, caretakers, attorneys, and accountants.
 Even strangers may befriend an elderly person to try and gain access to their property.

 In the state of Florida, anyone who is in a position of confidence or trust to an elderly person is expected to put the elder person’s needs first and not to use or obtain the assets belonging to the elder for their own or someone else’s purposes.
+In order to prove financial elder abuse, you must provide evidence that the caretaker is manipulating/taking advantage of the elderly person for financial gain.
 The potential legal consequences of violating the elder exploitation laws in Florida are severe and may include attorney’s fees, triple damages, and punitive damages.

 If an elderly person’s faculties begin to decline to a point where they aren’t capable of making important decisions regarding their finances and health, people they trust may be given the legal powers to begin making decisions for them.
 This is usually done through a power of attorney or guardianship.